 What Barnardo’s does

 Barnardo’s works with young carers and professionals across the Barnsley area, offering information, advice, advocacy, and support.
-Their Young Carers Project Leaflet and Young Carers Flyer tell you all about what they do.
-Please note their number has changed to (01226) 770619.
+You can find out more information about the Young Carers Service or call them on (01226) 770619.

 If you’re a young carer, you can access the service on a one-to-one basis or through a support group.
 Barnardo’s will give you a break from caring and a chance to socialise with other young carers who understand your situation.
 They’ll help you access play and learning in your own area.